-What Customers Care About
+What Customers Care About On Your Business Website

-Scientists say the human brain is designed to do two things: Survive and thrive.
+Scientists say the human brain is designed to do two basic things: Survive and thrive.
 We only care about what’s going to help us live better.
 Everything else is unimportant.
 There are trillions of bits of information in the world and so our brains have to be picky in selecting what we think about.
 If a piece of information doesn’t help us survive and thrive, it gets tossed right out the window.

 So the biggest mistake businesses make when writing their websites is they talk about themselves too much.
 They try to position themselves as the hero and their audience hates it.

 You might have a good company, but talking about your greatness doesn’t help your clients live a better life.
 If that’s all your website does, everything on it is getting tossed right out the window.

 The truth is, clients don’t care if your great grandaddy started the business with nothing more than a $20 bill and a dream.
 They do care if your company helps them live a better life.

 The Dos and Don’ts of Your Business Website

 We’ll give you a quick field guide of how to talk about your business on your website.
 The biggest challenge is the shift in mindset this requires.
 Let’s break it down.